openvinotoolkit/openvino/samples/python/benchmark/bert_benchmark/README.md

 ## How It Works

-The sample downloads a model and a tokenizer, export the model to onnx, reads the exported model and reshapes it to enforce dynamic inpus shapes, compiles the resulting model, downloads a dataset and runs benhcmarking on the dataset.
+The sample downloads a model and a tokenizer, export the model to onnx, reads the exported model and reshapes it to enforce dynamic inpus shapes, compiles the resulting model, downloads a dataset and runs benchmarking on the dataset.

 You can see the explicit description of each sample step at [Integration Steps](../../../../docs/OV_Runtime_UG/integrate_with_your_application.md) section of "Integrate OpenVINO™ Runtime with Your Application" guide.